Apply to this Program

 - Round trip airfare

 - An independent study abroad experience

 - The opportunity for an immersion language experience

 - Airport pickup

-- Applications must be submitted by the Wednesday after Thanksgiving for the fall and spring term.
+- Applications must be submitted on December 6th 2023, by 11:59 pm for the fall and spring term.

 - A brief essay and the course planning form must be completed.